FranRiadigos/RepositoryCache/README.md

 > \- You can cache a method indefinitely, simply do not put any time on the annotation.

-> \- Remember to distinguish between calls with an ID or any other logic through `select(id)`.
+> \- Remember you can distinguish between calls with an ID or any other logic through the `select()` method.

-> \- You can store content on the cache with `persist(String)` if you are not planning to have a database.
+> \- You can i.e. store your content inside the cache with `persist(String)` if you are not planning to have a database.
-Just transform your Object from/to a Json string and retrieve that content with `getContent()`.
+Just transform your Object from/to a Json string and retrieve that content later with `getContent()`.

-## _ProxyCache_ Methods:
+## _ProxyCache_ methods:

- *     `select(Object)` - distinguish between different calls of the same method, the parameter should be any kind of id.
+ *     `select(Object)` - distinguish between different calls of the same method, the parameter should be any kind of an id of your choice.
  *     `isCached()` - returns true if a method call is cached, false otherwise.
  *     `isExpired()` - returns true if a method call is not cached or is expired, false otherwise.
  *     `persist()` - stores a method call in the cache.